 As with any form of cooking, always use the freshest and highest quality ingredients you can find or afford.
 Your results will be that much better for it.

-If you want a stronger brew, don’t steep longer.
+To make a stronger brew, don’t steep longer.
 Instead, add more tea.
-For a hot brew, steep black tea for no longer than 10 minutes.
+For a hot brew, steep black tea for no longer than 5-10 minutes.
 Otherwise, you will pull too many tannins out of the leaf, turning the tea bitter.
+(Higher grown teas such as Nilgiri will withstand a longer brewing time without becoming bitter).

-For a hot brew, follow your tea vendor’s recommendations for brewing and adjust to your personal preferences from there.
+If you are making a hot brew first, follow your tea vendor’s recommendations for brewing and adjust to your personal preferences from there.

 For a cold brew, the longer you steep, the more flavor you will get.
 Unlike the risk with hot tea, I have yet to “oversteep” my cold brew tea.
-I’ve even cold-brewed a Nilgiri tea for 16 hours, which created a very pleasant iced tea.
+I’ve even cold-brewed a Nilgiri tea for 16 hours creating a very pleasant cold tea.

 Every specialty tea has its own flavor.
 They are not commodity teas, which are blended to obtain the same flavor every time.
 Specialty teas come in a spectrum of flavors and strengths, with white teas on the lighter end.